A systematic characterisation of canopy density based on turbulent-structure penetration: Measuring the penetration of turbulence into the canopy

-As depicted in figures \ref{fig:sp_filter}$(a,e)$, the filter removes the energy at the canopy pitch and its harmonics, while retaining the main spectral `lobe' of background wavelengths.
-The energy within the background `lobe' accounts for $97\%$ of $(u'^+)^2$ and $(v'^+)^2$, respectively, as shown in figures \ref{fig:sp_filter}$(a,e)$.
-Care must be taken when choosing this filter percentage because if too many wavelengths remain unfiltered, too little element-induced, coherent flow is removed.
-However, if too many wavelengths are removed, the background flow within the substrate can be distorted or significantly reduced, artificially removing the signature of the eddies that are actually penetrating.
-A sensitivity analysis for the filter is provided in appendix \ref{appB} for reference.
+\rgm{In any event,} as roughness size increases, wake unsteadiness intensifies, complicating the isolation of the background flow.
+For the present canopies, with sizes up to $h^+\approx270$ and $w^+\approx30$, there is significant unsteady yet element-coherent flow, rendering (\ref{eq:tri_decomp}) ineffective as the time-dependent element-wake flow cannot be accurately represented by the temporally averaged term $\tilde{\mathbf{u}}$.
+As a practical approximation, we thus use a spectral filter to isolate the background flow, aiming to retain most of the energy of the background-turbulent wavelengths while removing the \rgm{element-coherent} signal.
+The filtering procedure is detailed in appendix \ref{app:filter_sens}.

-The spectral filter is applied within the canopy region ($y^+\leq0$) to remove the element-induced flow, while it is switched off at height $y^+\geq 2\ell_d^+$, where the element-induced flow has already decayed.
-To avoid an abrupt transition, we apply a half-Hanning window for the filter intensity at height $0\leq y^+\leq 2\ell_d^+$, gradually reducing the filtered energy from $100\%$ at $y^+\leq0$ to $0\%$ at $y^+\geq2\ell_d^+$ for each filtered wavelength.
-As illustrated in figure \ref{fig:sp_filter}, the proposed filter removes the energy in the canopy harmonics and the quiescent wavelengths.
-We note that this also removes any background-turbulence signal that may exist at the canopy harmonics, but this contribution is generally small compared to the remainder.
-The instantaneous realisations of the filtered flow field in figures \ref{fig:uvster}$(c,d)$ illustrate that both the stem-scale eddies of the sparse canopy $\mathrm{I_{S216\times216}}$ and the shedding eddies of the fence-like canopy $\mathrm{F_{S144\times36}}$ are effectively removed, while the background turbulent eddies remain essentially unmodified.
-In figure \ref{fig:uvster}$(c)$, the applied filter slightly reduces the volume of the largest structure by approximately 5\% compared to its original size in figure \ref{fig:uvster}$(a)$, which we deem acceptable.
-For case $\mathrm{F_{S144\times36}}$ in figures \ref{fig:uvster}$(b,d)$, the large structures remain essentially unaffected by the spectral filter, as they do not significantly penetrate within the `fences' in any event.
+The instantaneous realisations of the filtered flow field in figures \ref{fig:uvster}(\ccc, \ddd) illustrate that both the stem-scale eddies of the sparse canopy $\mathrm{I_{S216\times216}}$ and the shedding eddies of the fence-like canopy $\mathrm{F_{S144\times36}}$ are removed \rgm{effectively by the filter}, while the background turbulent eddies remain essentially unmodified.
+The applied filter slightly reduces the volume of the largest structure in figure \ref{fig:uvster}(\ccc) by approximately 5\% compared to its original size in figure \ref{fig:uvster}(\aaa), which we deem acceptable.
+For case $\mathrm{F_{S144\times36}}$ in figures \ref{fig:uvster}(\bbb, \ddd), the large structures remain essentially unaffected by the spectral filter, as they do not significantly penetrate within the `fences' in any event. \rgm{These flow visualisations suggest that the applied filtering can effectively isolate the background turbulence from the element-coherent flow.}